shirokovnv/git_watcher/README.md

 2. Search for popular repos and developers
 3. Switch dark/light theme :)

+**The project created with educational purposes**

+_It covers such topics as:_

+1. Routing
+2. State management
+3. Working with external API-s
+4. Working with tabs
+5. Testing

+_It does not cover:_

+1. Animations
+2. Design

 ## Limitations

 `Github REST API with unauthorized requests allows only 60 requests per hour`